darkrenaissance/darkfi/doc/src/dev/contribute.md

     accept such a coin, and if spent then you would be unable to spend the other coin sharing the same serial in your wallet.
 23. Separate mining logic from darkfid into a new program and communicate over RPC
+24. Python utility tool (swiss army knife) for working with txs, contract calls and params.

 99. resource manager for p2p (DoS protection, disconnect bad nodes)